joshchernoff/joshchernoff.github.io/content_src/posts/2024/04-03-hungry-for-nothing.md

   title: "I'm hungry but my belly is full",
   author: "Josh Chernoff",
   tags: ~w(suffering),
-  description: "We could stop this all wars tomorrow if we wanted, but we are still hungry yet our bellys are full",
+  description: "We could stop all wars tomorrow if we wanted, but we are still hungry yet our bellys are full",
   wrapper_class: "prose  mx-auto p-10 md:px-0"
 }
 ---